nvidia-holoscan/holoscan-sdk/docs/holoscan_create_app.md

 ### Current limitations

 1. The current metadata API is only fully supported for native holoscan Operators and is not currently supported by operators that wrap a GXF codelet (i.e. inheriting from {cpp:class}`~holoscan::GXFOperator` or created via {cpp:class}`~holoscan::ops::GXFCodeletOp`).
 Aside from `GXFCodeletOp`, the built-in operators provided under the `holoscan::ops` namespace are all native operators, so the feature will work with these.
-Currently none of these built-in opereators add their own metadata, but any metadata received on input ports will automatically be passed on to their output ports (as long as `app->enable_metadata(false)` was not set to disable the metadata feature).
+Currently none of these built-in operators add their own metadata, but any metadata received on input ports will automatically be passed on to their output ports (as long as `app->enable_metadata(false)` was not set to disable the metadata feature).

+### Troubleshooting Metadata Issues

+If metadata is not appearing as expected in downstream operators, check the following:

+1. **Verify metadata is enabled**: Ensure `is_metadata_enabled()` returns `true` for all operators in the data path.
+Check that `enable_metadata(false)` was not called on the application, fragment, or any operator in the chain.

+2. **Ensure receive() is called**: Metadata from upstream operators is only merged into the operator's local metadata dictionary when {cpp:func}`~holoscan::InputContext::receive` is called.
+If an operator does not call `receive()` on its input ports, it will not have access to upstream metadata.

+3. **Check emit() is called after setting metadata**: Metadata is attached to messages during the {cpp:func}`~holoscan::OutputContext::emit` call.
+Any modifications to metadata made after the last `emit()` call will not be transmitted downstream.

+4. **Avoid clearing metadata before emit()**: Calling `metadata()->clear()` before `emit()` will result in no metadata being sent.
+Only clear metadata if you intentionally want to stop propagating it downstream.

+5. **Verify operator types**: The metadata API is fully supported only for native Holoscan operators.
+If using operators that wrap GXF codelets (`GXFCodeletOp`), metadata will not flow through them correctly.

+6. **Enable trace logging for debugging**: Set the environment variable `HOLOSCAN_LOG_LEVEL=TRACE` to see detailed logs about metadata handling, including:
+   - `"MetadataDictionary with size N found for input 'X' of operator 'Y'"` - logged when metadata is received
+   - `"MetadataDictionary with size N emitted on output 'X' of operator 'Y'"` - logged when metadata is being emitted

 ## CUDA Stream Handling APIs